 A second Buffalo Mall is to be built in Eldoret.
 This comes after the Pivotal Fund acquired 50% of Buffalo Mall Naivasha.

 Carrefour: This week opened their first store in East Africa. a 60,000 square foot hypermarket at the Hub in Karen, one of 57 stores that have opened there.
-Carrefour will be the anchor tenant and are run under franchise of Majid Al Futtaim Retail of Dubai.
+Carrefour will be the anchor tenant and are run under the franchise of Majid Al Futtaim Retail of Dubai.
 EdIt – Carrefour Kenya have an app for shoppers

 Khetia: are in the midst of a Kshs 1 billion expansion in western Kenya.
 They plan to open up stores in Kisii, Busia and Kericho, each of which requires Kshs 200 million.